wrld3d/wrld-example-app/android/README.md

 # eeGeo Example App

+Android builds of the [eeGeo Example App](https://github.com/eegeo/mobile-example-app) use the Android NDK and JNI to run native code on Android devices.

+## Getting Started on Android

 Before you begin, ensure you have completed the initial steps as described in the [root of the repository](https://github.com/eegeo/mobile-example-app).

-## Getting Started on Android

 ### Requirements